Funbit/ets2-telemetry-server/Readme.md

 ### 1.0.2
 - Refactored gauge screen fitting algorithm, the app should work in any browser now (including desktop)
+- Added logging
+- Added support for binding on a particular network interface
+- Added Cordova mobile application (compiled Android APK is included in the bundle)
+- Various fixes and improvements

 ### 1.0.1
 - Fixed bug with multiple network interfaces (thanks to thorerik)